fitzerc/ShoppingListPoc/README.md

 ShoppingList

-!!Add your own security for firebase!!
+Create a firebase app, setup firestore, and add the google-services.json.

-Create a firebase app, setup firestore, and add the google-services.json
+Add firebase auth to your app and setup rules on your firestore to limit read/write to users who are allowed.